Research Governance, Ethics & Integrity

 Enacted to protect personal data and privacy of UK citizens.

-A support model is also being developed to provide the King’s community with timely guidance around Trusted Research.
+A support model has been developed to provide the King’s community with timely guidance around Trusted Research.
+Additional information is available for staff at King's on the Trusted Research Intranet page.

 Enabling researchers to achieve research excellence.